-If you are filing for divorce and you have children with your spouse, custody of your children will likely be a priority.
-When focusing on the child custody aspect of your divorce, you might come across something called the UCCJEA.
+If you are have children with someone (whether married or not). if you split up then custody of your children will be a priority.
+When focusing on the child custody aspect of your divorce, you might come across something called the UCCJEA (the Uniform Child Custody Jurisdiction & Enforcement Act).
+This controls which state will have jurisdiction to handle the case.
+Be sure to read our Ultimate Guide to the UCCJEA.
+Our Ultimate Guide to Texas Child Custody Cases is also really helpful.

-To properly go through the divorce and child custody process, you need to become familiar with the UCCJEA.
+To properly go through the divorce and child custody process, you may need to become familiar with the UCCJEA.
 For this purpose, I have written this blog series.
-In this series, I will discuss:
+In this series, we explain:

 - What the UCCJEA is.